On paracomposition and change of variables in Paradifferential operators: Notations and functional analysis

 \section{Notations and functional analysis}

 We present the definitions of the functional spaces that will be used.\\ We will use the usual definitions and standard notations for the regular functions $C^k$, $C^k_0$ for those with compact support, the distribution space $\dr'$,$\er'$ for those with compact support, $\dr'^k$,$\er'^k$ for distributions of order k, Lebesgue spaces ($L^p$), Sobolev spaces ($H^s,W^{p,q}$) and the Schwartz class $\sr$ and it's dual $\sr'$.
-All of those spaces are equipped with their standard topologies. \begin{definition}[Littlewood-Paley decomposition] Pick $P_0\in C^\infty_0(\r^d)$ so that $P_0(\xi)=1$ for $\abs{\xi}<1$ and 0 for $ \abs{\xi}>2 $.
-We define a dyadic decomposition of unity by:
+All of those spaces are equipped with their standard topologies.
+We also use the \textit{Landau notation} $O_{\norm{ \ }}(X)$.